 Cryptocurrency Trading Explained For Dummies

 Cryptocurrency trading involves speculating digital currencies’ prices and exchanging one cryptocurrency for another.
-It involves trading a particular digital currency for another on a cryptocurrency exchange like Binance, KuCoin, BitMEX, Coinbase, etc.
+It involves trading a particular digital currency for another on a cryptocurrency exchange like Binance, KuCoin, BitMEX, Coinbase, etc. You can do this manually or use a crypto trading bot for better results.

 Not only can users convert their cryptocurrency for another, but they can also exchange these assets for fiat, including USD, EUR, GBP, among others.